Severson-Group/eMach-matlab/README.md

 - In all other lines, the text is three spaces away from `%`.
 - Follow the MATLAB editor guidelines on maximum line length.

-If formatted as above, typing `help mn_d_makeMotionComponent` in the Matlab command window, and hitting enter key gives the following output
+If formatted as above, typing `help mn_d_makeMotionComponent` in the MATLAB command window, and hitting enter key gives the following output

 ![image](./exampleMatlabHelp.PNG)